sammmelg/MCConfigScripts/README.md

-# focusaid
+# MCConfigScripts

-Python script used to change LOCAMS camera configuration on the pi to be able to focus during the daytime, then revert it back to night time mode for observation.
+Python scripts used to change LOCAMS camera/RPi configurations for optimized set up